Today, I have another bodyweight corrective exercise for you.

 This one is for your backside.
 This exercise is a variation on the squat that allows you to build stronger glutes, among many other benefits.

 Give this exercise a go and let me know how you feel!

 Building A Better Backside Exercise Index

+We are going to be performing the Zercher Squat.
 This is a great variation to get a lot more glute activation.
-We are going to hold the bar at Zercher position which is just right into that crease of your elbow.
+We are going to hold the bar in the Zercher position, which is just right into that crease of your elbow.

 The heavier the weight gets, the harder it is on the actual skin and in that crease.
-What you can do is you can wrap it with a towel or you can have that squat pad for your back and you can stick it in here.
+To minimize discomfort, you can wrap it with a towel or you can use a squat pad for your back..

-But Will is a tough guy so he can handle this.
-I will get Will to face the other side as he performs the Zercher Squat.
+I had Will face the other side as he performed the Zercher Squat.

 Take care and have a great day!

 For your equipment-free workout to lose weight and tone your body, check out the Bodyweight Blender program, here!